pbobbitt/IT-Support-Lab-Series/part-2-active-directory/README.md

 ## Outcome

 A structured Active Directory environment where users, groups, and policies are centrally managed, reflecting real-world IT support responsibilities such as account management, access control, and policy enforcement.
+This setup mirrors daily help desk operations in a corporate environment.

 ### Screenshots (guide the reader through proof)
 *   User Accounts Created in Active Directory